Pathfinder 2e - The Human Handbook

 - : Buy a mule.

 - : The bonus is nice, and once per day is likely enough to cover important skill checks in skills where no one in your party is proficient, such as Lore skills.
-By this level a skill in which your trained has a bonus of +11 before considering Ability Modifiers, etc., and DCs will typically scale a bit to keep pace.
+By this level a skill in which you're trained has a bonus of +11 before considering Ability Modifiers, etc., and DCs will typically scale a bit to keep pace.
 Untrained Improvisation is intended to help cover skills in which you're not proficient, and Incredible Improvisation adds a bonus on top of that.
-At this level, Untrained Improvisation gives you a +4, and Incredible Imrpovisation adds +4 on top of that once per day.
-That +8 won't match the +11 for a Trained skill at this level, but it comes reasonably close.
+At this level, Untrained Improvisation gives you a +9 (remember that starting at level 7 you get your full level as a bonus rather than half your level), and Incredible Improvisation adds +4 on top of that once per day.
+That +13 matches the bonus for being Expert in a skill at this level.
+So long as you don't need the Trained actions, that's pretty great.

 - : Multiclass dedication feats are very good and can get you a lot of useful things depending on the class you choose.
 It's hard to recommend universally good options without knowing your class, but Alchemist gets you Alchemical Crafting, Champion gets you Heavy Armor Proficiency, and many classes get you spellcasting, all of which are good options on a variety of classes.